What are the 7 Ps of Marketing?

 Here are the ways you can use these channels together:

-- Make sure you know all the channels available and make the most of them.
+- Make sure you know all the channels available and make the most of them to reach your target audience.

 - Embrace the move toward personalized marketing.